-- Community Strengthening.
+- Community Planning and Delivery

 Mary has a Post Graduate in Business Leadership and is a Williamsons Community Leadership alumni.

-Laurie Ellis — Director Governance and Corporate Performance
+Laurie Ellis — Director Organisational Performance

 Laurie commenced with Mitchell Shire Council in February 2016.
 He brought substantial expertise and experience in directing and managing corporate services within the local government, not-for-profit and small business sectors.
 Laurie has held numerous leadership roles throughout his career, including having served as Director of Finance and Director of Corporate Services at Whittlesea Council in the 1990s.